 '''

+be generated for entries in the snmpTargetAddrTable

+selected by the corresponding instance of

+snmpNotifyTag.
+This value is only used when

+generating notifications, and is ignored when

+using the snmpTargetAddrTable for other purposes.

+If the value of this object is trap(1), then any

+messages generated for selected rows will contain

+Unconfirmed-Class PDUs.

+If the value of this object is inform(2), then any

+messages generated for selected rows will contain

+Confirmed-Class PDUs.

 Note that if an SNMP entity only supports

 generation of Unconfirmed-Class PDUs (and not

 Confirmed-Class PDUs), then this object may be

 read-only."

 DEFVAL { trap }

 ::= { snmpNotifyEntry 3 }

 snmpNotifyStorageType OBJECT-TYPE

 SYNTAX StorageType

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

-"The storage type for this conceptual row."
+"The storage type for this conceptual row.

+Conceptual rows having the value 'permanent' need not

+allow write-access to any columnar objects in the row."

 DEFVAL { nonVolatile }

 ::= { snmpNotifyEntry 4 }

 snmpNotifyRowStatus OBJECT-TYPE

 SYNTAX RowStatus

 MAX-ACCESS read-create

 STATUS current

 DESCRIPTION

 "The status of this conceptual row.

 To create a row in this table, a manager must

 set this object to either createAndGo(4) or

 createAndWait(5)."

 ::= { snmpNotifyEntry 5 }

 snmpNotifyFilterProfileTable OBJECT-TYPE

 SYNTAX SEQUENCE OF SnmpNotifyFilterProfileEntry

 MAX-ACCESS not-accessible

+STATUS

-STATUS current
+current

+'''

+'''

 DESCRIPTION

 "This table is used to associate a notification filter

 profile with a particular set of target parameters."

 ::= { snmpNotifyObjects 2 }

 snmpNotifyFilterProfileEntry OBJECT-TYPE

 SYNTAX SnmpNotifyFilterProfileEntry

 MAX-ACCESS not-accessible

+STATUS

-STATUS current
+current

 DESCRIPTION

 "An entry in this table indicates the name of the filter

 profile to be used when generating notifications using

 the corresponding entry in the snmpTargetParamsTable.

 Entries in the snmpNotifyFilterProfileTable are created

-'''

-'''

 and deleted using the snmpNotifyFilterProfileRowStatus

 object."

-INDEX { IMPLIED snmpTargetParamsName
+INDEX { IMPLIED snmpTargetParamsName }

 ::= { snmpNotifyFilterProfileTable 1 }

 SnmpNotifyFilterProfileEntry ::= SEQUENCE {

+snmpNotifyFilterProfileName SnmpAdminString,

+snmpNotifyFilterProfileStorType StorageType,

 snmpNotifyFilterProfileRowStatus RowStatus

 }

 snmpNotifyFilterProfileName OBJECT-TYPE

 SYNTAX SnmpAdminString (SIZE(1..32))

 MAX-ACCESS read-create

+STATUS

-STATUS current
+current

 DESCRIPTION

 "The name of the filter profile to be used when generating

 notifications using the corresponding entry in the

 snmpTargetAddrTable."

 ::= { snmpNotifyFilterProfileEntry 1 }

 snmpNotifyFilterProfileStorType OBJECT-TYPE

+SYNTAX

+StorageType

-SYNTAX StorageType MAX-ACCESS read-create
+MAX-ACCESS read-create

+STATUS

-STATUS current
+current

 DESCRIPTION

-"The storage type of this conceptual row."
+"The storage type for this conceptual row.

+Conceptual rows having the value 'permanent' need not

+allow write-access to any columnar objects in the row."

 DEFVAL { nonVolatile }

 ::= { snmpNotifyFilterProfileEntry 2 }

 snmpNotifyFilterProfileRowStatus OBJECT-TYPE

-SYNTAX RowStatus

-MAX-ACCESS read-create

-STATUS current

-DESCRIPTION

-"The status of this conceptual row.

-To create a row in this table, a manager must

-set this object to either createAndGo(4) or

-createAndWait(5).

-Until instances of all corresponding columns are

-appropriately configured, the value of the

-corresponding instance of the

-snmpNotifyFilterProfileRowStatus column is 'notReady'.

-In particular, a newly created row cannot be made

-active until the corresponding instance of

 '''

-'''

-snmpNotifyFilterProfileName has been set."

-::= { snmpNotifyFilterProfileEntry 3 }

-snmpNotifyFilterTable OBJECT-TYPE

-SYNTAX SEQUENCE OF SnmpNotifyFilterEntry

-MAX-ACCESS not-accessible

-STATUS current

-DESCRIPTION

-"The table of filter profiles.
-Filter profiles are used

-to determine whether particular management targets should

-receive particular notifications.

-When a notification is generated, it must be compared

-with the filters associated with each management target

-which is configured to receive notifications, in order to

-determine whether it may be sent to each such management

-target.

-A more complete discussion of notification filtering

-can be found in section 6. of [RFC2573]."

-::= { snmpNotifyObjects 3 }

-snmpNotifyFilterEntry OBJECT-TYPE

-SYNTAX SnmpNotifyFilterEntry MAX-ACCESS not-accessible

-STATUS current

-DESCRIPTION
+SYNTAX RowStatus MAX-ACCESS read-create STATUS current DESCRIPTION "The status of this conceptual row.
+To create a row in this table, a manager must set this object to either createAndGo(4) or createAndWait(5).
+Until instances of all corresponding columns are appropriately configured, the value of the corresponding instance of the snmpNotifyFilterProfileRowStatus column is 'notReady'.
+In particular, a newly created row cannot be made active until the corresponding instance of snmpNotifyFilterProfileName has been set." ::= { snmpNotifyFilterProfileEntry 3 } snmpNotifyFilterTable OBJECT-TYPE SYNTAX SEQUENCE OF SnmpNotifyFilterEntry MAX-ACCESS not-accessible STATUS current DESCRIPTION "The table of filter profiles.
+Filter profiles are used to determine whether particular management targets should receive particular notifications.
+When a notification is generated, it must be compared with the filters associated with each management target which is configured to receive notifications, in order to determine whether it may be sent to each such management target.
+A more complete discussion of notification filtering can be found in section 6. of [SNMP-APPL]." ::= { snmpNotifyObjects 3 } snmpNotifyFilterEntry OBJECT-TYPE SYNTAX SnmpNotifyFilterEntry MAX-ACCESS not-accessible

-"An element of a filter profile.

-Entries in the snmpNotifyFilterTable are created and

-deleted using the snmpNotifyFilterRowStatus object."
+STATUS current DESCRIPTION "An element of a filter profile.
+Entries in the snmpNotifyFilterTable are created and deleted using the snmpNotifyFilterRowStatus object."

-INDEX {

-snmpNotifyFilterProfileName,

-IMPLIED snmpNotifyFilterSubtree }

-::= { snmpNotifyFilterTable 1 }

-SnmpNotifyFilterEntry ::= SEQUENCE {

-snmpNotifyFilterSubtree

-OBJECT IDENTIFIER,

-snmpNotifyFilterMask

-OCTET STRING,

-snmpNotifyFilterType

-INTEGER,

-snmpNotifyFilterStorageType StorageType,

-snmpNotifyFilterRowStatus

-RowStatus

-}

-snmpNotifyFilterSubtree OBJECT-TYPE

-SYNTAX OBJECT IDENTIFIER

-MAX-ACCESS not-accessible

-STATUS

-current

-DESCRIPTION

-'''